faizrazadec/PrintBotAIAgents-AutoGen/README.md

 **Roll-up Banners, Flyers, Letterheads, Drinkware, Wall Decorations, Clothing and Accessories, Cards, Textbooks (FC and BW), Home & Accessories, Folded Brochures, Promotional Items, Photo Prints, Card Sets, Posters, Stickers, Magazines, Envelopes, Photobooks, Puzzles, Calendars, and Business Cards.**

-Additionally, we utilized the **`Product Info`** API to retrieve detailed information for specific products to ensure accurate order management and workflow precision.
+Additionally, we utilized the **`Product Info`** API to retrieve detailed information for specific products to ensure accurate order management and workflow precision and **`Order Quote`** API to retrieve the pricing information for the specific product.

 To explore more about the Cloudprinter API, visit their [official website](https://www.cloudprinter.com).